-If you would like to tour our historic synagogue, please contact the main office at 617.277.9155, or email here.
+If you would like to tour our historic synagogue or meet our clergy and leadership, please contact the main office at 617.277.9155 or email us.
 We are always happy to show off our beloved building.

 It’s always odd to walk into a new place without knowing anyone.
 We are a friendly and welcoming synagogue, but sometimes it’s easier to meet people if you have a guide.
 If you know you will be coming on a specific Shabbat, please call the main office and we will match you with a member who can show you the ropes and introduce you around.
 If you’re more spontaneous, just mention that you are new to one of the ushers—or anyone else in attendance!—and they will make sure any of your questions are answered.

 Shabbat Service at KI